-Pursuing a claim in the employment tribunal – your guide to getting started.
+If you are looking to pursue a claim in the employment tribunal, this is your guide to getting started.

 There are also very strict rules about time limits for bringing a claim in an Employment Tribunal.
 Generally speaking, you have three months less one day from the act complained of to notify ACAS that you wish to pursue a claim.
 If the act you complain of was part of a series of acts (for example a harassment campaign by a colleague that has gone on for some time) then you have three months less one day from the last act in the series.

 You must notify ACAS before you can submit a claim to the Employment Tribunal and if you do not notify ACAS within this time frame then it is very likely that your claim will be out of time and you will not be able to pursue it.

 If the conciliation is unsuccessful ACAS will issue you with an early conciliation certificate to show that you have been through the process.
 You can then submit a claim to an Employment Tribunal.
 As a general rule you have at least one month from the date the early conciliation certificate has been issued to submit a claim to the Employment Tribunal.

 If you leave it too late it is unlikely that the Tribunal will be able to hear you claim, however strong it is.

 The application form

 A complaint to the Employment Tribunal is made on a form called an ET1.
 A lot of the form is concerned with general information, such as the name and address of you and your employer and your dates of employment.